 How to Grow Iron Weed from Seed

-Ironweed is somewhat difficult to establish from seed.
-The trouble is, the seed from Ironweed may need to be refrigerated to stay viable.
-Furthermore, I think fresh seed must be sown, and you cannot store it year to year.
+New York Ironweed is somewhat difficult to establish from seed.
+The trouble is, the seed from New York Ironweed may need to be refrigerated to stay viable.
+Furthermore, I’ve had the highest germination rates using fresh seed, not purchased (dried) seed.

 So, you collect some seed – dry it, then refrigerate it in a sealed container.
 Then finally you can stratify it for probably 2-3 months, or just winter-sow it.
 I generally plant it anywhere from 0-6 mm.
 I’ve found that most of the seed doesn’t seem to be viable when starting in pots, as my germination rate has been very low.